 - Delaying full-time college enrollment to play in organized sports competitions.

 Both sites have resources to assist your swimmer as he prepares to apply to colleges.
-The NCAA eligibility center includes a list of core courses which must be completed in high school.
+The NCAA Eligibility Center includes a list of core courses that must be completed in high school.
 Users on the NAIA site can connect directly with college coaches.

 Michelle Lombana is committed to helping parents like herself whose children want to swim in college.
 When she’s not preparing spreadsheets of conference championship swim times, she can be found at www.collegeswimmingguide.com.